ricksonmenezes/wego-assignment/ReadMe.md

 3. Adding scripts to docker

 4. Adding token to interceptor so that token call is abstracted and only done when token is expired there by reducing network calls.

+5. Presently all car park data every 30 mins is indiscriminately updated.
+Using Javers library, we can check if there are changes between the csv car park data and DB data and only then update it.
+This would save us 2000 updates each time as changes to static data is rare.

 Scalability